“O Lord, I pray, please let Your ear be attentive to the prayer of Your servant.” Nehemiah 1:11

 Nehemiah’s Prayer

 We find Nehemiah’s prayer right away in chapter one.
-He’s just received news from a friend that the survivors of the Babylonian captivity are in “great distress and reproach.”
-The walls of Jerusalem are broken down and its gates burned.
-The news tears Nehemiah’s heart apart, so he begins fasting and praying to God.
+He had just received news from a friend that the survivors of the Babylonian captivity were in “great distress and reproach.”
+The walls of Jerusalem were broken down, and its gates burned.
+Without them, there can be no community.
+The news tore Nehemiah’s heart apart, prompting him to begin fasting and praying to God.

 “I beg you, Yahweh, the God of heaven, the great and awesome God, who keeps covenant and loving kindness with those who love Him and keep His commandments: Let Your ear now be attentive, and Your eyes open, that You may listen to the prayer of Your servant, which I pray before You at this time, day and night, for the children of Israel Your servants, while I confess the sins of the children of Israel, which we have sinned against You.
 Yes, I and my father’s house have sinned.
 We have dealt very corruptly against you, and have not kept the commandments, nor the statutes, nor the ordinances, which You commanded Your servant Moses.